ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 (3) (Optional) Test that you can run DETECT.

 	(a) Navigate to the folder containing DETECTv2 scripts.
 	You will find a sample script (sample.sh) and fasta file (sample.fasta) for a quick test.

 	(b) Change the value of the variable DETECT_FOLDER (line 1) within sample.sh to represent the absolute path to the DETECTv2 folder (containing detect.py and sample.sh).

 	(c) We require that the path to EMBOSS be added to the PATH variable on line 5 of sample.sh.
 	We have given in sample.sh a typical directory where EMBOSS may be installed (/usr/local/bin/).
-This
-directory may need to be changed.
+	This directory may need to be changed.

 	(d) Change into DETECT_FOLDER.
 Run sample.sh.

 	(e) As is, the following files should be created within DETECT_FOLDER:  sample.top, sample.out, and sample.f1.out.

 (4) Run DETECT script.

 	(a) Use sample.sh, and modify as explained in (3)(a), and (b).
-Further modifications can be made; please look into the following section ("Details of arguments for DETECTv2").
+	Further modifications can be made; for more information, look into the following section ("Details of arguments for DETECTv2").

 	(b) Change into the folder containing your script.
 Run sample.sh.

 ==Details of arguments for DETECTv2==